CarmineD8/human_SLAM/README.md

 For some reason building it without this argument resulted in a much poorer perfomance of the system.

-ros-keyboard is used for manual testing of adding custom nodes - without voice commands.

 # Loop-closure

 OpemMapper.cpp contains the current algorithm of adding custom nodes and making links between them for the loop closure.
-For each node, physical, semantic distances as well as scan response are compared and those under the theshold are allowed to make a link between each other.
+For each custom node, physical, semantic distances as well as scan response are compared and those under the theshold are allowed to make a link between each other.

+Custom nodes can be added in three ways:
+  - voice commands from the user based on the onthologies.
+Voice commands are entered as indices which correspond to a word in the dictionary, which then can be translated to the corresponding
+  - ros-keyboard module provides to enter the indices numbers with the keyboard
+  - parse_bag.py in recognition repo automatically parses indices at the correct time